iotaledger/hornet/docs/getting_started/getting_started.md

 The amount of storage you need will depend on whether and how often you plan on pruning messages from your local database.

-Exposed a minimum set of ports:
+Hornet exposes different functionality on different ports:
 * 14626 UDP - Autopeering port (depends whether autopeering is enabled)
 * 15600 TCP - Gossip port
 * 14265 TCP - REST HTTP API port (optional)